angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 func (env *MindfuckEnv) GetPosition(label string) int
 ```

-To assign a new position in memory to a label, the simplest approach would be to just add 1 to the latest assigned position[^3], avoiding any memory collisions.
-The problem, however, is that as we create variables (particularly temp variables), memory consumption grows, since we are not reusing memory space.
+A simple way to assign new positions is to increment from the last used slot[^3], which avoids memory collisions.
+But this naive approach has a downside: memory consumption quickly grows, especially with short-lived temporary variables, since memory isn't reused.

-To solve this, I added the `ReleaseMemory` method so positions could be reused, and updated the struct to use a slightly more complex setup for memory allocation:
+To fix this, I introduced `ReleaseMemory`, and updated the struct to support a smarter allocation strategy:

 ```go title="env.go"
 type MindfuckEnv struct {